FlamesX-128/Dagger/README.md

 # Ramen-s-Bot
-Ramen Bot is a bot focused on defense and economy.
+Ramen Bot is a bot focused on defense and rols.

 ## Commands
 #### Moderator: